heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 More information about the Docker Compose specification can be found in the official documentation: <https://docs.docker.com/compose/compose-file/>.

-Check the code examples to see how to run a Docker Compose file.
+Check the code examples in the `heig-vd-dai-course-code-examples` Git
+repository:

+- Basic Docker Compose
+- Docker Compose with ports
+- Docker Compose with volumes
+- Docker Compose with environment variables

-Check all available examples for part 1 regarding Docker Compose and carefully read the README files to understand how to run them and what they do.
+Carefully read the README files to understand how to run them and what they do.

 ### Summary